 This non-majors course is built on the following themes: the cell, energy, information, and integration.
 Where possible, we will identify individuals and evaluate the contributions that led to major advances in our understanding of these processes and identify the questions that remain unanswered.
 Throughout the course we will stop to address the relevance of the processes under consideration to life choices and/or current issues facing our communities.
-Three hours lecture and one 2-hour lab each week.
-NOTE: \$50.00 lab fee applies.
+Three hours of lecture and a two-hour lab each week.
+NOTE: \$50 lab fee applies.